destel/rill/README.md

 # Rill [![GoDoc](https://pkg.go.dev/badge/github.com/destel/rill)](https://pkg.go.dev/github.com/destel/rill) [![Go Report Card](https://goreportcard.com/badge/github.com/destel/rill)](https://goreportcard.com/report/github.com/destel/rill) [![codecov](https://codecov.io/gh/destel/rill/graph/badge.svg?token=252K8OQ7E1)](https://codecov.io/gh/destel/rill)
-Rill (noun: a small stream) is a Go concurrency toolkit that offers a collection of easy-to-use functions for streaming, error handling and pipeline construction.
-It abstracts away the complexities of concurrency and reduces boilerplate, enabling developers to focus on core logic.
+Rill (noun: a small stream) is a Go concurrency toolkit that offers a collection of easy-to-use functions for streaming, parallel processing and pipeline construction.
+It abstracts away the complexities of concurrency and removes boilerplate, enabling developers to focus on core logic.
 Whether you need to perform a basic concurrent ForEach or construct a complex multi-stage processing pipeline, Rill has got you covered.

 ## Key Features
-- **Easy to use**: the complexity of managing goroutines, wait groups, and error handling is abstracted away
+- **Easy to Use**: the complexity of managing goroutines, channels, wait groups, and atomics is abstracted away
-- **Easy to integrate**: seamlessly integrates into existing projects without any setup or configuration
+- **Easy to Integrate**: seamlessly integrates into existing projects without any setup or configuration
 - **Concurrent**: provides control over the level of concurrency for all operations
 - **Error Handling**: provides a structured way to handle errors in concurrent applications
 - **Streaming**: handles real-time data streams or large datasets with a minimal memory footprint